web-glitch/ExerciseTracker/README.md

 <h2>Back-end </h2>

-Node.js - Runtime environment for JS
+<ul>Node.js - Runtime environment for JS </ul>
-Express.js - Node.js framework, makes process of building APIs easier & faster
+<ul> Express.js - Node.js framework, makes process of building APIs easier & faster </ul
-MongoDB Cloud Atlas - Database to store document-based data JSON Web Token - A standard to secure/authenticate HTTP requests Dotenv - To load environment variables from a .env file
+<ul> MongoDB Cloud Atlas - Database to store document-based data </ul>
+<ul>JSON Web Token - A standard to secure/authenticate HTTP requests </ul>
+<ul> Dotenv - To load environment variables from a .env file </ul>

+Features
+Add/update/delete entries
+Add name, , description, tags & type of link
+Filter entries by type (article, video or other), or by starred or viewed Click on tags to show all entries containing the tag you clicked on.
+Sort entries by oldest first, newest first, A-Z (alphabetical) or Z-A (reverse alpha.)
+Toast notifications for actions such as adding new entry, or 'starring' it etc.
+Responsive UI for all screens